-A company in Croatia can be closed if a non-judicial procedure is adopted in this direction.
-All the assets of the company members are divided, and if there are no payments or debts the termination procedure can commence.
-A notice comprising the reasons why the company will close is provided to the Trade Register in Croatia, plus several documents like the balance sheet and any other significant papers of the firm.
+A company in Croatia can be closed if a non-judicial procedure is adopted.
+All the assets of the company members are divided, and if there are no payments or debts, the termination procedure can commence.
+A notice comprising the reasons why the company will be closed is provided to the Trade Register in Croatia, plus several documents like the balance sheet and any other significant papers of the firm.
 Closing a company in Croatia involves the trustee in liquidation and the committee formed by the creditors.
 We are at your disposal with legal advice if you are interested in company liquidation in Croatia.

 Reasons to start a business in Croatia